 - 2 McIntosh apples thinly sliced

-- 8 oz. goat milk brie sliced
+- 8 oz. brie sliced

-- 1 bunch fresh thyme stemmed
+- 1 tablespoon fresh thyme

-Preheat your oven to 400°F.
+- Preheat your oven to 400°F.

-Add your cranberries to a baking sheet.
+- Add your cranberries to a baking sheet.
 Drizzle with olive oil and honey.
 Cook for 15 minutes.

 - Layer each slice of baguette with the sliced apple, brie, a tablespoon of the roasted cranberries, and a sprinkle of thyme leaves.
 Drizzle with more honey if desired.

 This post was originally published in November of 2018 but was republished with new photos, step by step instructions, and tips in November of 2020.